HALFpipe/HALFpipe/README.rst

   --rename TAG FROM TO

-If you are combining subjects across different samples for a group-level analysis, sometimes known as a mega-analysis, you may find that different samples have different naming of tasks, processing settings, task contrasts, etc. In this case, HALFpipe allows you to combine these different first-level features across subjects, but they must first have a uniform naming convention.
+If you are combining subjects across different samples for a group-level analysis, sometimes known as a mega-analysis, you may find that different samples have different naming of tasks, processing settings, task contrasts, etc. For example, you may have data for a task called “TowerOfLondon” from one sample in one input directory and the task “TOL” from another sample in another input directory.
+Even though they refer to the same type of task, their names are different, and HALFpipe will not combine them by default (instead giving two different outputs with lots of missing values).
+In this case, HALFpipe allows you to combine these different first-level features across subjects, but they must first have a uniform naming convention.
 Instead of changing the file names in the derivatives folder, HALFpipe makes use of this flag to temporarily modify inputs by changing all values of tag from the value ``FROM`` to the value ``TO``.

    For example:

-   ``--rename task TowerOfLondon TOL``
+   ``--rename task TowerOfLondon TOL \
+   --rename taskcontrast TolVsCount wmLoadVsControl``

 .. code:: bash